The Chemical Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org

 - Graduates will be productive and informed citizens of society as well as of their professional community and will be positioned for a lifetime of success.

 - Graduates will be effective communicators.

-In support of the three Program Educational Objectives, the Chemical Engineering Department has adopted the eleven Student Outcomes established in ABET Criteria 3, (a)-(k), listed below:
+In support of the three Program Educational Objectives, the Chemical Engineering Program has adopted the eleven Student Outcomes established in ABET Criteria 3, (a)-(k), listed below:

 Students shall demonstrate:

 - an ability to apply knowledge of mathematics, science, and engineering;

 - an ability to design and conduct experiments, as well as to analyze and interpret data;

 - an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability